Managing Electrical Safety for Temporary Power on Job Sites

 The foundation of temporary power safety rests on two key documents: the National Electrical Code (NEC) and OSHA standards.
 A common misconception is that “temporary” implies a lower standard of quality; in reality, it means the installation must adhere to a different, but equally strict, set of rules designed for its limited lifespan.

 NEC Article 590 specifically governs temporary electrical power and lighting installations.
-It clarifies that while some allowances are made—such as permitting the use of Type NM and SE cables where they might not be allowed in permanent construction—all other relevant rules from NEC Chapters 1-4 still apply.
-Article 590 sets clear time constraints, permitting temporary power for the duration of construction, remodeling, or demolition, but requires it be removed immediately upon completion of the project.
-For purposes like holiday lighting, the limit is 90 days.
+It clarifies that while some allowances are made—such as specific permitted wiring methods for temporary use—all other relevant rules from the NEC still apply.
+Article 590 sets clear time constraints, permitting temporary power for the period of construction, remodeling, maintenance, repair, or demolition, and requires it be removed immediately upon completion of the project.
+For purposes like holiday decorative lighting, the code limits temporary use to 90 days.

-Complementing the NEC, OSHA 1926.405 provides federal regulations for safe work practices involving temporary wiring on construction sites.
-It mandates that feeders must originate from a distribution center and branch circuits from a power outlet or panelboard, with all conductors protected by overcurrent devices.
-OSHA also sets rules for protecting wiring from physical damage, prohibiting its installation in certain ducts, and requiring that flexible cords are not used as a substitute for fixed wiring.
+Complementing the NEC, OSHA 1926.405 provides federal regulations for safe work practices involving temporary wiring on construction sites and complements NEC requirements.
+OSHA and the NEC together require that feeders and branch circuits be arranged and protected properly, that conductors be protected from physical damage, and that flexible cords are used appropriately (not as a substitute for fixed wiring in locations where permanent wiring is required).
 Together, the nec code book and OSHA standards create a comprehensive safety net for all job site electrical work.

 Essential Protective Measures: GFCI and AEGCP

 Protecting personnel from ground faults is one of the most critical aspects of temporary power safety.
-A ground fault occurs when an unintended path is created between a power source and a grounded surface, which can send lethal current through a person’s body.
-OSHA and the NEC mandate one of two primary methods for protection on construction sites: GFCI protection or an Assured Equipment Grounding Conductor Program (AEGCP).
+A ground fault occurs when an unintended path is created between a power source and a grounded surface, which can send hazardous current through a person’s body.
+NEC Article 590 requires ground-fault protection for many temporary receptacle outlets used by personnel, and NEC provides the option of an Assured Equipment Grounding Conductor Program (AEGCP) as a site program alternative when implemented and documented as required.

-- Assured Equipment Grounding Conductor Program (AEGCP): As an alternative to GFCI, OSHA allows employers to implement a written AEGCP.
-This is a more procedural approach that involves rigorous and documented inspections and tests to ensure the integrity of the equipment grounding conductor in extension cords and cord-and-plug connected equipment.
-It does not de-energize a circuit during a fault but aims to prevent the fault from being hazardous in the first place.
+- Assured Equipment Grounding Conductor Program (AEGCP): As an alternative to GFCI protection in certain temporary-installation scenarios, NEC Article 590 allows a written AEGCP.
+This is a procedural approach that involves rigorous and documented inspections and tests to ensure the integrity of the equipment grounding conductor in cord sets, cord-and-plug-connected equipment, and receptacles that are not part of the permanent wiring.
+The program must be continuously enforced at the site by one or more designated persons, and required tests (for continuity, proper attachment, and periodic intervals) must be performed and recorded.
+Unlike a GFCI, an AEGCP does not automatically de-energize a circuit during a fault but reduces risk by ensuring grounding continuity.

-While both are permissible, GFCI offers active protection that can prevent an electrocution in progress, whereas an AEGCP relies on administrative controls and scheduled testing.
-A competent person must be designated to implement and maintain the AEGCP, with all tests recorded and available on-site.
+While both approaches are permissible in certain circumstances, GFCI protection provides automatic active protection that can stop a dangerous ground-fault event in progress, whereas an AEGCP relies on administrative controls and scheduled testing.
+When an AEGCP is used, a competent person must be designated to implement and maintain the program, with test records kept available on-site.

 Components of a Safe Temporary Power System